 Figure 4.2.5.2-1: NF service consumer update an existing PCF for a PDU Session binding information

 If the feature "BindingUpdate" is supported, the NF service consumer shall invoke the Nbsf_Management_Update service operation to update PCF for a PDU the session binding information for a UE in the BSF.
-The NF service consumer shall send an HTTP PATCH request with "{apiRoot}/nbsf-management/v1/pcfBindings/{bindingId}" as Resource URI, where "{bindingId}" is the "Individual PCF for a PDU Session Binding" resource identifier that is to be updated, as shown in figure 4.2.5.2-1, step 1.
+The NF service consumer shall send an HTTP PATCH request with "{apiRoot}/nbsf-management/<apiVersion>/pcfBindings/{bindingId}" as Resource URI, where "{bindingId}" is the "Individual PCF for a PDU Session Binding" resource identifier that is to be updated, as shown in figure 4.2.5.2-1, step 1.
 The "PcfBindingPatch" data structure provided in the request body shall contain the information to be updated as follows.

 The "PcfBindingPatch" data structure: